spessasus/sf2-rmidi-specification/README.md

 ### Handling Differences
 When the file structure deviates from the above:
-1. Any additional chunks should be ignored and preserved as-is.
+1. Any additional chunks after the specified ones should be ignored and preserved as-is.
 2. If the chunk order differs from this specification, the file should be rejected.
 3. If no soundfont bank is present, the file should use the main soundfont and assume a bank offset of 0, ignoring the DBNK chunk.
 4. If the soundfont bank uses the older DLS format, software not capable of reading DLS should reject the file.